rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to tap into the potential of data science techniques in understanding social issues and driving administrative decision-making, coupled with the simple desire to impact lives and contribute meaningfully, brought Gautam to Samagra.
+      An opportunity to tap into the potential of data science techniques in understanding social issues and driving administrative decision-making, coupled with the simple desire to impact lives and contribute meaningfully, brought him to Samagra.
 Currently, he is part of the SamagraX team.
     image: /img/gautam.jpg
     linkedInProfile: 'https://www.linkedin.com/in/gautam-rajeev-096ba6100/'